Try The Xbox This Spring...

 All of this has created a shortage of bluebird nesting sites that has directly contributed to the decline of bluebirds for the the first 3/4 of the 1900's.

-This is where bluebird nestboxes solve the problem.
-The nestbox looks a lot like a natural nesting cavity to a bluebird.
+This is where bluebird nest boxes solve the problem.
+The nest box looks a lot like a natural nesting cavity to a bluebird.
 If it is designed to the proper dimensions and placed in a good location, bluebirds will respond readily.
 Please read below for more information.

-Bluebird nestboxes are relatively easy and inexpensive to construct.
+Bluebird nest boxes are relatively easy and inexpensive to construct.
 You can make one for as little as $5 of material and some of your own time, or you can buy them pre-built for about $20 and up.
 If you have some recycled lumber that's in good shape, your cost will be a dollar or two for the material.

-Eastern bluebirds require a 1 1/2" entrance holeDIMENSIONS - all Eastern bluebird houses should have an entrance hole of 1 1/2" in diameter.
+Eastern bluebirds require a 1 1/2" entrance holeDimensions - all Eastern bluebird boxes should have an entrance hole of 1 1/2" in diameter.
 This is large enough to let in eastern bluebirds, but too small to let in larger birds like starlings.
 However, there is some research that shows 1 9/16" is preferred by both Eastern and Western bluebirds.
-There are no exact dimensions for a bluebird house, but as a guideline, you want the floor to be about 4" by 4", up to 5" by 5", the distance from the bottom of the entrance hole to the floor to be around 5-6", and the distance from the top of the hole to the underside of the roof to be about 1 1/2".
-The roof should overlap the walls of the house to provide shelter from the rain.
-Usually, the roof should be at least 10" long and wider than the house (around 8 to 9 inches).
+There are no exact dimensions for a bluebird box, but as a guideline, you want the floor to be about 4" by 4", up to 5" by 5", the distance from the bottom of the entrance hole to the floor to be around 5-6", and the distance from the top of the hole to the underside of the roof to be about 1 1/2".
+The roof should overlap the walls of the box to provide shelter from the rain.
+Usually, the roof should be at least 10" long and wider than the box (around 8 to 9 inches).
 There are some good design diagrams for download on our Nesting Box Plans page.

-MATERIALS - Most bluebird boxes are made of wood.
+Materials - Most bluebird boxes are made of wood.
 The best types of wood to use are insect and rot-resistant species like red cedar, white cedar, and cypress.
 You can also use white pine, but it does not typically last as long as the first three.
 Another excellent material is recycled plastic, since it is rot-proof and impervious to damage from the sun.
 But, it is hard to find in regular home centers and lumber yards.
-PVC large diameter pipe can be used too as a body for the house.
+PVC large diameter pipe can be used too as a body for the box.
+Wood should be at least 3/4" thick.
+This helps reduce warping somewhat and gives the box better insulation qualities for cold spring nights.

-You should use wood screws to assemble the house instead of nails.
+You should use wood screws to assemble the box instead of nails.
 The reason is that the screws hold the wood together much tighter as the wood dries and warps over time.
 Also, all hardware should be made of bronze alloy, stainless steel, coated, or galvanized steel to eliminate rusting.

-Ventilation is very important to help cool the house on hot spring or summer days.
+Ventilation is very important to help cool the box on hot spring or summer days.
 In addition to the entrance hole letting in air, you need to introduce some cross-ventilation by either leaving gaps between the roof and the tops of the two sides, or drilling 1 or 2 good-sized holes on each of the two sides about an inch or so from the roof.

-Nest boxes MUST be able to be opened for monitoring (photo courtesty of T. Comfort)OPENING FOR CLEANING - It's critically important when desiging and building any bluebird house to include a way to open the house up to a) do regular nest checks, and b) to be able to clean out the nestbox after the fledglings leave.
-Most designs have either a side panel, the house front, or the roof hinging up to get inside the box.
+Opening For Cleaning - It's critically important when designing and building any bluebird box to include a way to open the box up to a) do regular nest checks, and b) to be able to clean out the nest box after the fledglings leave.
+Most designs have either a side panel, the box front, or the roof hinging up to get inside the box.
 You can a nail to hold the "door" shut most of the time.

 Where To Locate Nest Boxes